-MEDA 110 Human Body Structure and Function in Health and Disease I disease processes that can affect body systems.
+MEDA 110 Human Body Structure and Function in Health and Disease I

+Integration of basic structure and functions of the human body with disease processes that can affect body systems.
 This is the first of two human structure and function classes and includes an introduction to cellular function, as well as the anatomy and physiology of the integumentary, skeletal, muscular, neurologic, sensory, and digestive systems.
 Included are common diagnostic tests, treatments and possible prognoses for common disease processes that can affect each system.
 Prerequisite: Admission to the Medical Assisting Program.
+Students from the Walla Walla and Clarkston campuses will be merged into one classroom for this course.